-What To Do After A Second Or Third OWI Charge In Iowa
+What To Do After A Second Or Third OWI & DUI Charge In Iowa

-If you are pulled over for operating while intoxicated (OWI) and this is your second or third offense, it is important to know and protect your rights, including the right to remain silent.
+If you are pulled over for operating while intoxicated (OWI) or driving under the influence (DUI) and this is your second or third offense, it is important to know and protect your rights, including the right to remain silent.
 Once you are charged with OWI in Iowa, you’re being investigated for committing a crime, and there is no amount of talking that’s going to change the officer’s mind.
 In fact, what you say can and will be used against you.

 Admitting that you just left the bar, that you only had a couple of drinks or even that it’s been hours since your last drink could all lead to a reasonable suspicion that you’re driving under the influence.
 This reasonable suspicion that you’re operating an automobile while under the influence of a controlled substance or alcohol is all it takes to legally investigate you and request a chemical test.

 If an officer is investigating you, admitting that you’ve used a controlled substance at any time in the recent past could result in reasonable suspicion that you’re driving under the influence.
 In fact, in Iowa, any detectable amount of a controlled substance in your blood, urine or on your breath can lead to a conviction for driving under the influence.
 So, even if you used marijuana legally in Colorado last week, there’s a possibility that you could still be arrested, charged and convicted of driving under the influence in Iowa if a test is requested and comes back positive for THC.

 This leads to your second right: the right to consult an attorney.
 Prior to answering any questions, performing any test or providing a Datamaster chemical test sample, you have the right to consult with an attorney, and that’s exactly what you should do.
 Should you be denied this right, your refusal or your results from any test performed can be suppressed, which could result in the dismissal of the charges against you.